staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 ### Running on squarespace (as a test)

-Same as running locally however

-a.
-Set the variable `ENVIRONMENT` in `index.html` to `"test"`.

-b.
-Copy paste the content of `index.html` into a hidden webpage on Squarespace using the "Code" component on squarespace.
+TODO

 ### Testing the form

 While completing the form, check the following:

-- [ ] All form questions render and are aesthetically pleasing (only on Squarespace).
+- [ ] All form questions render and are aesthetically pleasing.
 - [ ] No spelling mistakes.
 - [ ] Can't submit without the required fields.
 - [ ] Can submit without the optional fields.